mdditt2000/kubernetes-1-19/cis 2.3/ingresslink/README.md

 # F5 IngressLink

-**Note** F5 IngressLink in **PREVIEW**

 The F5 IngressLink is addressing modern app delivery at scale/large.
-IngressLink is a connector between BIG-IP and Nginx using F5 Container Ingress Service and Nginx plus Ingress Service.
-The purpose of this page is to documented the configuration steps required to preview Ingresslink
+IngressLink is a connector between BIG-IP and Nginx using F5 Container Ingress Service and Nginx Ingress Service.
+The purpose of this page is to documented and simply the configuration and steps required to preview Ingresslink

+**Currently available as a public preview**,  F5 IngressLink is the first true integration between BIG-IP and NGINX technologies.
+F5 IngressLink was built to support customers with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
+It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.
+On this page you’ll find:

+* Links to the GitHub repositories for all the requisite software
+* Documentation for the solution(s)
+* A step by step configuration and deployment guide for F5 IngressLink

 ## IngressLink Compatibility Matrix